ja11sop/std-filesystem-relative/papers/DXXXX.md

   1. `relative( Path, Start )` exists
   2. `relative( Path, Start )` does not exist
-  3. error (perhaps from calling other operations internally)
+  3. error (from calling other operations internally)

 There are two options of what to return for each situation.
 These are enumerated in as follows: